 We believe that we are engaged primarily in the business of providing asset management services and not in the business of investing, reinvesting or trading in securities.
 We also believe that the primary source of income from each of our businesses is properly characterized as income earned in exchange for the provision of services.
 We hold ourselves out as an asset management firm and do not propose to engage primarily in the business of investing, reinvesting or trading in securities.
 Accordingly, we do not believe that either Hamilton Lane Incorporated or HLA is an "orthodox" investment company as defined in section 3(a)(1)(A) of the Investment Company Act and described in the first bullet point above.
 HLA does not have significant assets other than its equity interests in certain wholly owned subsidiaries, which in turn will have no significant assets other than general partner interests in the specialized funds we sponsor.
 These wholly owned subsidiaries will be the sole general partners of the funds and will be vested with all management and control over the funds.
 We do not believe the equity interests of HLA in its wholly owned subsidiaries or the general partner interests of these wholly owned subsidiaries in the funds are investment securities.
 Hamilton Lane Incorporated's unconsolidated assets will consist primarily of cash, a deferred tax asset and Class A units of HLA, which represent the managing member interest in HLA.
+Hamilton Lane Incorporated is the sole managing member of HLA and holds an approximately 34.4% economic interest in HLA.
 As managing member, Hamilton Lane Incorporated will exercise complete control over HLA.
-As such, we do not believe Hamilton Lane Incorporated's managing member of HLA is an investment security.
+As such, we do not believe Hamilton Lane Incorporated's managing member interest in HLA is an investment security.
 Therefore, we believe that less than 40% of Hamilton Lane